LateusBetelgeuse/lateus/README.md

 - 👯 I’m collaborating on https://github.com/fibercrypto/fibercryptowallet
 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about Qt.
 I've worked a lot with it.
-- 📫 How to reach me: ceperez1996@gmail.com
+- 📫 How to reach me: lateus@proton.me
 <!-- - 😄 Pronouns: ... -->
 <!-- - ⚡ Fun fact: ... -->